JeanBaptisteServais/Jojo-detector-/README.md

 Resum of the project

-We want this project to learn by itself to learn to recognize objects.
+We want this project to learn by itself to learn to recognize objects without external help.
+Like a personn goes search on internet informations when she doesn't know something.

 que fais ce programme ?